comet400/InBoxes/README.md

 Arithmetic Operations: Perform basic operations like addition, subtraction, multiplication, and division.
 Logical and Comparison Operators:
 Supported: and, or, >, <, >=, <=, ==, !=.
-Not Supported: Traditional not operators.
-Instead, use reverse logic (I did not have time for that) ;) Control Flow: if, for and while statements.
+English Version: add, subtract, greaterThan, lessThan, lessThanOrEquals, greaterThanOrEquals, equals, notEqual

+Control Flow:
+if, for while, ifNot and whileNot logic.
 Arrays: Supports initialization, access, and assignment for arrays.
 Syntax and Usage
 Variable Declaration inboxes